druveloper/knoxpy.github.io/README.md

 4. Commit and push your changes to your forked copy of the repo on GitHub
 5. Create a Pull Request to submit your talk to the KnoxPy website.
 GitHub should guide you to make this step simple.

+## Become a member

+Show your support for KnoxPy by listing yourself as a member on our website.
+To be listed as a member, just add your name and other information to the `_data/members.yml` file.
+This can be done via Pull Request or submitted as an Issue.

 ## Follow us

 :bird: **[Twitter](https://twitter.com/knoxpytn)**